YantianZha/YantianZha.github.io/index.md

 <span style="color:red">News!</span>

-04/15/2022: Recipient of the [Maryland Robotics Center Postdoctoral Fellowship](https://robotics.umd.edu/education/postdoctoral-fellowship-program-0) at the Institute for Systems Research (ISR), University of Maryland, 2022-2023.
+04/15/2022: I am a recipient of the [Maryland Robotics Center Postdoctoral Fellowship](https://robotics.umd.edu/education/postdoctoral-fellowship-program-0) at the Institute for Systems Research (ISR), University of Maryland, 2022-2023.

 06/30/2021: Our paper <span style="color:red">[Contrastively Learning Visual Attention as Affordance Cues from Demonstrations for Robotic Grasping](https://arxiv.org/abs/2104.00878){:target="_blank"}</span> is accecped by IROS 2021.
 Thanks to my collaborators!